ucsd-cse30-f17/pa4-public/README.md

 #### 2. Choose two of the above "incorrect implementations."
 Give a detailed explanation of the error that is made in each one.
 Also describe how you could fix it.

 ### 6. Commenting and style guide
+For ARM Assembly code, please refer to PA3's commenting and style guide.
+For C code,

 ### 7. Handin
+Commit and push the _ files to the Github repository that was created for you by 11:59pm on Thursday, November 9.
+You can push up to one day late for a 20% penalty.
+After you push, make sure to check on Github that the files are actually there.
+We will mark all of the student repositories for grading a few minutes after midnight and grade precisely what is there.
+Your handin should include:
+* `bst.c`
+* test code
+* A single `README.txt` file that contains the answers to the README questions above.

+Note that you do not need to turn in the `.o` files.